imilkes/imilkes/README.md

-# 🌞 🌴 🌬️ 🌻 transiting gaia; creator and student; there is bliss in seeing others as equals or more; mirrors or windows ✨ 🔥 🌊 🫀
+# 🌞 🌴 🌬️ 🌻 transiting gaia; creator and student; mirrors or windows ✨ 🔥 🌊 🫀 (no meaning in orders/ words; I dont know the rules)

 🤍 access to 'Spirit' does not equate to 'Spiritually Advanced'.
 There is always an echo in the akasha.
-Grateful with Spirit for this reincarnation and opportunity to be on Earth at this present time; appreciative of everyone on this path, the transitory and the eternal.
+Grateful with Spirit for this reincarnation and opportunity to be on Earth at this present time; appreciative of everyone on this path, the transitory, the doubters and the eternal.
 🤍 current patterns: amplifying; protecting 'couple'/ mothers/ children/ suns; matching 1-1s; identifying Leaks.
+If our encounter left you worst than before, please let me go.